cubinCheese/Distributed-Leader-Election/README_notes.md

 # server and client will have access to eachother's identifiers immediately
 #    server won't have to wait for client to connect before saving their ip/port

+Currently
+(to quit) client will type "quit"
+    - triggers client to close connection
+    - sends to server, triggering server to close connection too